North Kensington Social Justice Archive project

 Work is continuing on the archive and you can get involved:

-• if you have stories you want to share with the archive, or collections or documents which may be of interest, email the team at [email protected] to arrange a discussion
+• if you have stories you want to share with the archive, or collections or documents which may be of interest, email the team, [email protected] to arrange a discussion

-• if you would like to receive direct updates on the project’s progress, please email the team at [email protected] to be added to the distribution list
+• if you would like to receive direct updates on the project’s progress, email [email protected] to be added to the distribution list